St Helens Armed Forces Covenant

 This is a link to the Veterans of the Foundation Breakfast Club website.
-At the moment the Veterans of the Foundation Breakfast Club is closed due to COVID-19 restrictions, but it usually runs from 10am every Thursday at the RedVee Café Bar, Totally Wicked Stadium, McManus Drive, St Helens, WA9 3AL.
+The Veterans of the Foundation Breakfast Club and Hub is at 9:30am every Tuesday and Saturday morning at The Shining Light Centre, Forest Road, Sutton, WA9 4AT.

 This is a link to The Duke of Lancaster's Regiment website.
 The Duke of Lancaster's regiment is the local infantry regiment in the North West.
 To find out more about a career with the Duke of Lancaster's, please watch their latest recruitment video.